On May 1, 2024, Florida's near-total abortion ban went into effect.

 Does Florida’s abortion ban apply to medication abortions (the abortion pill) as well as the abortion procedure?
 Yes.

 Under Florida’s abortion ban, is it a crime for abortion medication pills to be sent through the mail?
-Yes.
-Florida’s abortion ban requires that abortion medication be dispensed in person by a physician and not through the mail.
+Florida’s extreme abortion ban requires that abortion medication be dispensed in person by a physician and not through the mail.
+It is unclear at this point how law enforcement and prosecutors will enforce this provision and how Florida courts will interpret it.

 Does Florida’s abortion ban have exceptions for victims of rape, incest, and human trafficking to get an abortion?
 Florida’s abortion ban makes it difficult for survivors of rape, incest and human trafficking to access an abortion in Florida.
 Under the ban, survivors of rape, incest, and human trafficking are required to provide documentation of their assault, and if they don’t, they will be required to carry and give birth.
 There are no exceptions for rape, incest or human trafficking after the fifteenth week of pregnancy.